 Cinnamon… I put like a half of a teaspoon in my muesli or porridge every morning, only because I like it.
-It’s interesting to see that a mere teaspoon of cinnamon contains 28 mg of calcium, almost one mg of iron, over a gram of fiber, quite a lot of vitamin C and K, and a mineral manganese.
+It’s interesting to see that a mere teaspoon of cinnamon contains 28 mg of calcium, almost one mg of iron, over a gram of fibre, quite a lot of vitamin C and K, and mineral manganese.
 Wow, amazing, right?
 So nutritious!
 Considering the fact that women should receive about 10 mg of iron daily, I probably get 1/20 only through cinnamon.

 Another good thing about cinnamon is that it’s full of anti-oxidants, which fight cell-damaging free radicals in the body.
 There are also other benefits of using cinnamon daily, but not only in your food!
 Do you know other uses of cinnamon?